exlskills/course-useful-methods-in-python/README.md

-# EXLskills Free & Open-source Courseware Template
+# EXLskills Free & Open-source Python Useful Methods Course

-This is the EXLskills free and open-source template.
-It includes a checklist, license, readme, and an index.yaml file to help you get started with creating an EXLskills-compatible course!
+As a reference for when you are coding, this course will showcase some of the most powerful tools in python!
+If you are looking for a true introductory course, you should check out the introduction to python by EXLskills!
+As well, we have renouned instructors ready to help you at all times!

 ## About EXLskills